Dry Ice Pack Guide: How Long Will Dry Ice Keep Meat Frozen?

 How Do Dry Ice Packs Keep Meat Frozen?

 Dry ice packs are designed to help maintain the temperature of perishable food items, like meat, during transportation and storage.
-These packs work to keep food cold by utilizing a material present within the packs that have a high heat capacity.
+These packs work to keep food cold by using a material present within the packs that has a high heat capacity.
 This means that it can absorb a significant amount of thermal energy from the surrounding environment.

-When dry ice packs are packed with frozen meat and other types of frozen food, it begins to absorb this heat energy or warm air from the food and in turn, the food temperature decreases.
+When dry ice packs are placed in close proximity to frozen meat and other types of frozen food, it begins to absorb this heat energy or warm air from the food, and in turn, the food temperature decreases.
 This helps to maintain the food at a low temperature and keeps it frozen for a longer duration compared to traditional ice packs or regular ice.

 How Much Dry Ice Do You Need to Keep Meat Frozen?